Life As a Petroleum Pump System Operator

 - Inspect pipelines, tightening connections and lubricating valves as necessary.

 - Calculate test result values, using standard formulas.

 - Monitor process indicators, instruments, gauges, and meters to detect and report any possible problems.

-What a Petroleum Pump System Operator Should Know
+Qualities of a Petroleum Pump System Operator

 These are the skills Petroleum Pump System Operators say are the most useful in their careers: